Attention-Deficit/Hyperactivity Disorder (ADHD) in Children

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also

 Treatment for ADHD may include:

 Psychostimulant medicines.
 These medicines help balance chemicals in the brain.
-They help the brain to focus
+They help the brain focus and

 Non-stimulant medicines.
 These can help decrease the symptoms of ADHD and are often used in conjunction with